toptensoftware/flashy/flashy/README.md

 Once installed in both environments, Flashy will detect when you're using a serial port, find itself in Windows and relaunch itself automatically.

+Currently there are no version checks between the two platforms - always make sure you've got the same version of Flashy installed on both Windows and the WSL machine.

 ## Supported Devices